CprE-KMUTNB/Home-Office-Project-Chanathip/README.md

     Motion Detector Module
 </p>
 5. Apple Homekit <br>
-Node-RED has module called [`node-red-contrib-homekit-bridged`](https://flows.nodered.org/node/node-red-contrib-homekit-bridged) which are capable of connecting Node-RED to Apple HomeKit app (as a bridge or a device) to connect the device to HomeKit through Node-RED
+Node-RED has module called <a href="https://flows.nodered.org/node/node-red-contrib-homekit-bridged"> <code>node-red-contrib-homekit-bridged</code> </a> which are capable of connecting Node-RED to Apple HomeKit app (as a bridge or a device) to connect the device to HomeKit through Node-RED
 <p align="center">
     <img
         src="images/homekit_interface.png" alt="image"